Ready to say goodbye to debt for good? Learn More

 Limits on Repo of Vehicles Purchased by Members of the Military

-• The person bought the vehicle before beginning military service, and
+• The service member bought the car before starting military service.

 What About the Personal Property in My Car?